geekyarjun/geekyarjun/README.md

 - 👋 Hi, I’m @geekyarjun
-- 👀 I’m interested in learning Javascript and front-end technologies.
-I am working on MERN Stack.
+- 👀 I’m an enthusiast for front-end technologies.
+Currently working on ReactJS, NextJS, Tailwind etc.
-- 🌱 I’m currently learning Web Accessibility and M.F
+- 🌱 Striving for good UI/UX along with accessibility of the application
 - 📫 You can reach me at geekyarjunshrivastava@gmail.com

 <!---